ErpNetDocs/tech/modules/crm/sales/definitions/define-customers.md

 •	**Date** – You can specify the start and end dates of the sales contract using the **From Date** and **Thru Date** fields.

 •	**Credit Limit**– If a sale has been made for a certain amount but payment has not been issued, the system will notify you that the customer has exceeded their credit limit.

+- **Default Distribution Channel** - A customer can have a preferred pathway through which their products will be delivered.

 •	**Customer Status** – You have two options for selling: